In this article

 Travel safety and support

 Companies that require employees to travel on their behalf have a duty to keep them safe and supported on business trips.
-In your travel policy, explain what safety measures you take to protect travelers and any actions they should take to reduce their risk while on the road.
+In your corporate travel policy, explain what safety measures you take to protect travelers and any actions they should take to reduce their risk while on the road.

 This degree of support shouldn’t be available just for emergencies, though.
 You should encourage employees to reach out to you whenever they have questions about their trip or your company’s travel policy.
 Indicate who business travelers should contact for any concerns, how to reach them, and how quickly to expect a response.

-Separate guidelines for domestic and international business travel
+Guidelines for international business travel

 Considerations for remote and hybrid employees